Hybrid Tool + Report Page

 | Climate and placement exposure | Surface temperature stays within -15°F to 160°F envelope | Extreme temperature or horizontal direct-sun zones | Use vertical door zones, add inspection cadence, and switch method in extreme seasons. |

-| Legal/compliance context | Panel placement does not obstruct driver visibility | Window placement conflicts with local law or commercial securement obligations | Validate jurisdiction and fleet policy before rollout; document compliance check in handoff. |
+| Legal/compliance context | Panel placement does not obstruct driver visibility | Window placement conflicts with local law, or rule scope is misclassified between CMV and non-CMV operations | Validate jurisdiction and fleet policy before rollout; document whether CMV rules apply or state-only rules apply. |

 | Assumption | Counterexample | Decision rule |